 So, what does a facilities manager do?

 For any successful business it is important to not overlook any aspect of the company; a well-run premises and well-maintained equipment is no less important than good customer service and healthy profit margins.
 It is the responsibility of the facilities manager to ensure that these assets are managed properly.
 Assets should be maintained, tested and inspected regularly to ensure that breakdowns are prevented as much as possible, as well as to maximize the life of equipment.
-To do this, FM’s must create and carry out planned maintenance schedules so that all aspects of the facility are reviewed and any problems sorted quickly.
-Additionally, FM’s will have processes in place should any unexpected issues occur, ensuring that breakdowns are dealt with quickly and efficiently.
+To do this, FM’s must create and carry out planned maintenance schedules so that all aspects of the facility are reviewed, and any problems sorted quickly.
+Additionally, facilities managers will have processes in place should any unexpected issues occur, ensuring that breakdowns are dealt with quickly and efficiently.

 Health and Safety

 Facilities managers have a duty of care to the staff and customers within the facility, and so must ensure that the building and company are health and safety compliant, this includes attaining appropriate certifications and conducting employee training.
 If a business fails to manage safety related issues properly, this can lead to potential injury, prosecutions, and loss of business.

 Having a facilities management company can help to keep your building, customers, and employees safe.
 Regular inspections will ensure your building remains compliant within the relevant legislations applicable to your business and that health and safety regulations are adhered to.
 By ensuring that the fabric of the building is well maintained you can be sure that everyone working within is kept as safe as possible.

 Stay on Top of Legislations